QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 import requests
 ```

+Two important data types defined by pandas are  `Series` and `DataFrame`.

+You can think of a `Series` as a "column" of data, such as a collection of observations on a single variable.

+A `DataFrame` is a two-dimensional object for storing related columns of data.

 ## Series

 ```{index} single: Pandas; Series
 ```

-Two important data types defined by pandas are  `Series` and `DataFrame`.

-You can think of a `Series` as a "column" of data, such as a collection of observations on a single variable.

-A `DataFrame` is an object for storing related columns of data.

-Let's start with Series
+Let's start with Series.

+We begin by creating a series of four random observations

 ```{code-cell} python3
 s = pd.Series(np.random.randn(4), name='daily returns')